Vasily Zaitsev (sniper)

-Vasily Grigoryevich Zaitsev (Васи́лий Григо́рьевич За́йцев; 23 March 1915 – 15 December 1991) was a Russian sniper during World War II.
+Vasily Grigoryevich Zaitsev (Васи́лий Григо́рьевич За́йцев; 23 March 1915 – 15 December 1991) was a Soviet sniper who served in World War II.

 Between 22 September 1942 and 19 October 1942, he killed 40 enemy soldiers.
 Between 10 October 1942 and 17 December 1942, during the Battle of Stalingrad, he killed 225 enemy soldiers.

 Zaitsev became a celebrated figure during the war and later a Hero of the Soviet Union, and he remains lauded for his skills as a sniper.
 His life and military career have been the subject of several books and films: his exploits, as detailed in William Craig's 1973 book Enemy at the Gates: The Battle for Stalingrad, served as the story for the 2001 film Enemy at the Gates, with Jude Law portraying Zaitsev.
 He is also featured in David L. Robbins's 1999 historical novel War of the Rats.

 Early life

 Zaitsev was born in Yeleninskoye, Orenburg Governorate in a Russian peasant family and grew up in the Ural Mountains, where he learned marksmanship by hunting deer and wolves with his grandfather and older brother.
-He brought home his first trophy at the age of 12, a wolf that he killed with a single bullet from his first personal gun (given to him by his grandfather), a single-shot 20-gauge shotgun.
+He brought home his first trophy at the age of 12, a wolf that he killed with a single shot from his first gun (given to him by his grandfather), a single-shot 20-gauge shotgun.

 In 1930, Zaitsev graduated from construction college in the city of Magnitogorsk, where he received the speciality of fitter.
 He also studied accounting.

 From 1937, Zaitsev served in the Pacific Fleet, where he was clerk of the artillery department.
 After studying at military school, he was appointed head of the finance department of the Pacific Fleet in Transfiguration Bay.